 Dr Bradshaw trained as a speech and language therapist.
 She worked in a community team supporting adults with intellectual and developmental disabilities before joining the Tizard Centre in 1995.
-She teaches on postgraduate courses in Intellectual and Developmental Disabilities.
 Until 2020, she was the Director of Studies for Undergraduate Programmes at the Tizard Centre.
-Until 2021, she was Senior Tutor.
-She is now the Chief Examiner for Undergraduate and Postgraduate programmes.
+Until 2021, she was Senior Tutor and was the Chief Examiner until 2022.
+She is now Co-Head of Tizard Centre

-Dr Bradshaw is the academic lead on the very popular Understanding Autism MOOC which has had over 200000 learners since it started in 2017.
-Dr Bradshaw co-produced this course with autistic adults.
-This year, Dr Bradshaw has co-produced four Expert Tracks on Autism; Learning about Autism from Autistic People, Education, Health, Social Policy and the Law.
+Jill is the academic lead on the very popular Understanding Autism MOOC which has had over 300000 learners since it started in 2017.
+Jill co-produced this course with autistic adults.
+This year, Jill has co-produced four Expert Tracks on Autism; Learning about Autism from Autistic People, Education, Health, Social Policy and the Law.